tropicbliss/NodeSniper/README.md

 java -jar NodeSniper-2.6.1.jar
 ```

-or if you are using a Mojang account
+or if you are using a Mojang account and want to automate the process:

 ```
 java -jar NodeSniper-2.6.1.jar <username>